RGB-Pointmap Pretraining for Unified 3D Scene Understanding

 Conclusion

-UniScene3D is a 3D representation learning method that jointly models geometry and appearance from multi-view colored pointmaps.
+UniScene3D is a 3D representation learning method that jointly models geometry and appearance from multi-view RGB-Pointmaps.
 By leveraging rich cross-view context, it introduces cross-view geometric alignment and grounded view alignment objectives for pretraining.

 Across multiple 3D scene understanding benchmarks, UniScene3D achieves state-of-the-art performance while remaining robust to varying numbers of input views.
 Looking forward, a natural next step is to scale UniScene3D to larger model sizes and explore its use as a general vision backbone for 3D foundation models.